bbi-lab/IGVF-cvfg-pillar-project/README.md

 # Supporting files

-Supporting files from Ensembl VEP downloads and ClinVar hg19 and hg38 vcf (paresed) have been supplied for the annotations.
+Supporting files from Ensembl VEP downloads and ClinVar hg19 and hg38 VCF (parsed) have been supplied for the annotations.
+They can be found here: https://doi.org/10.5281/zenodo.13938368

+Due to the large nature of some of these files, they cannot be stored on base GitHub.

+The files are private on Zenodo, I will add users as requested.

 # Script